Religion in South Korea: Others

-The Church of Jesus Christ of Latter-day Saints in South Korea was established following the baptism of Kim Ho Jik in 1951, which had 81,628 members in 2012 with one temple in Seoul. four Mormon missions (Seoul, Daejeon, Busan, and Seoul South), 128 congregations, and twenty-four family history centres.
+The Church of Jesus Christ of Latter-day Saints in South Korea was established following the baptism of Kim Ho Jik in 1951, which had 81,628 members in 2012 with one temple in Seoul, four Mormon missions (Seoul, Daejeon, Busan, and Seoul South), 128 congregations, and twenty-four family history centres.

 There are an estimated 2 million South Koreans who attend fringe churches not recognized by the Christian Council of Korea, the Communion of Churches in Korea and the Council of Denomination Heads for Korean Church Unity.

 Sun Myung Moon's Unification Church (통일교 Tongilgyo) is a new religious movement founded in South Korea in 1954 by Sun Myung Moon, which has financed many organizations and businesses in news media, education, politics and social activism.
 In 2003, Korean Unification Church members started a political party named "The Party for God, Peace, Unification, and Home".

 World Mission Society Church of God, Victory Altar, Shincheonji Church, Christian Gospel Mission (also known as JMS or Providence), Grace Road Church and Evangelical Baptist Church of Korea are other Korean new religious movements that originated within Christianity.
 Other fringe Christian churches include the Manmin Central Church.

-Anabaptist peace churches have not gained a strong foothold on the peninsula.
-Quaker thought briefly attracted a national following in the late 20th century, due to the efforts of Ham Seok-heon.
-However, after Ham's death, interest in Quakerism declined.
-The state of Unitarianism is similar.